-- E-mail body for automatically generated configuration e-mail: Users receive this automatically generated configuration email as soon as they are imported into the Cortado server or, when groups templates are being used, the first time the user logs in to the User Self Service Portal.
+- E-mail body for automatically generated configuration e-mail: Users receive this automatically generated configuration email as soon as they are imported into the Cortado server or, when groups templates are being used, the first time the user logs in to the User Portal.
 If you don’t want this email to be sent automatically, remove the checkmark from the checkbox.
 All users get this e-mail also if the client certificate mode was changed (see section Establishing client certificates (optional).
 This configuration e-mail contains:

 - a link to the web app.